araobp/odl-app/doc/CHAPTER3.md

 {"greeting-registry":{"greeting-registry-entry":[{"name":"Hazelcast","greeting":"RestValue{contentType='text/plain', value=\"GutenTag\"}"},{"name":"OpenDaylight","greeting":"RestValue{contentType='text/plain', value=\"Hello OpenDaylight!\"}"}]}}* Closing connection #0
 ```

 BUT what about auto-conflict-detection/auto-conflict-resolution, transaction collisions between Hazelcast and MD-SAL, and transaction/rollback features???
-MD-SAL does not have support for these problems --- never ending probrems I have not been able to resolve for the past two years...
+MD-SAL does not have any support for those problems --- never ending probrems I have not been able to resolve for the past two or three years...

 ##Unbalanced???